 - a.
-The CQA Engineer will review the Contractor's submittals on geotextile for conformity to technical specifications. - b.
-The CQA Engineer will inform the Contractor when the geotextile does not meet technical specifications. - c.
-The CQA Engineer will verify that the geotextile is in accordance with the technical specifications and this CQA Plan. - d.
+The CQA Engineer will review the Contractor's submittals on geotextile for conformity to the Permit Drawings. - b.
+The CQA Engineer will inform the Contractor when the geotextile does not meet requirements in the Permit Drawings. - c.
 The CQA Engineer will provide results of any samples taken for testing.